top of page

 State Senator 2023-present

-While Representative Claman does not highlight the university during meetings or with his communication he is supportive of UA.
+During 2023, while Senator Claman does not highlight the university during meetings or with his communications, he is supportive of UA.
+He had a UA intern working in his office during the session.

 Senator Löki Tobin